December 3, 2021

 Is Oak Difficult to Carve?

 Oak is one of the strongest woods amongst other hardwoods.
-You can have an oak carving that lasts for more than 20 years without getting damaged.
+You can have an oak carving that lasts more than 20 years without damage.
 Apply the coating once per year to protect the hardwood.

-When it comes to handling wood carving, Oakwood is difficult to work with.
+When handling wood carving, Oakwood is difficult to work with.
 Especially when working with white oak to make cuts and curls.
 It takes patience to get shapes, it is difficult, and this is because of its high hardness.

 Make sure you have enough experience with oak wood.
 Make use of safety gloves and a thumb guard.
-It gives injuries to the user because the blade spillage can mostly happen because of being hard and dense wood.
+It injures the user because blade spillage can mostly happen because of being hard and dense wood.

 Proper handling of the material is important when carving.
 Your carving tools will damage multiple times if you do not handle the wood properly.